syrkis/miiii/paper/main.typ

 Recent years have seen deep learning models demonstrate remarkable proficiency in solving complex computational tasks.
 These models exhibit parallels to information-theoretic concepts, particularly in lossy data compression.
 For instance, the weights of GPT-2 are about a tenth of the size of its training data, akin to the compression ratios achieved by techniques like Huffman coding (mention lossy technique instead).
 Importantly, deep learning architectures can function both as archives—overfitting to training data—and as generalized algorithms @power2022.

 A system capable of transitioning from archive to algorithm presents intriguing questions: Why doesn't it skip the archiving step and directly learn algorithms?
 What types of algorithms does it learn, and how reliably?
 Can the learning process be expedited?
+How does the presence of multiple tasks affect the learning process?
 Critically, what specific algorithm has been learned by a given system?
 Addressing these questions is essential for advancing the theoretical understanding of deep learning and enhancing their practical applications.

 In deep learning, however, theory often lags behind practice, limiting our ability to mechanistically explain basic models that have generalized on even relatively simple, synthetically generated tasks.
 Exploring the mechanics of deep learning models is perhaps more akin to studying biology or botany than traditional computer science.
 This paper, for example, reverse-engineers a simple transformer model trained to solve modular arithmetic tasks.
 The simplicity of this training is akin to discovering an intriguing plant in a botanical garden (easy), while understanding its mechanics is akin to dissecting the plant to uncover the principles governing its growth and function (hard).

 My investigation probes the fundamental algorithmic structures internalized by a transformer model trained on basic modular arithmetic tasks, with slight variations in complexity.
 This approach provides insights into how and why specific algorithmic patterns emerge from seemingly straightforward learning processes. @generalization_levels the levels of generalization achieved across these tasks.

 #figure(
+  image("figs/miiii_f1_tasks_113_20000_last.svg", width: 110%),
+  caption: [Final per task F1 scores (note generalization on primes 2, 3, 5 and 7).],
+)<generalization_levels>

+#figure(
-  image("figs/miiii_acc_tasks_113.svg", width: 120%),
+  image("figs/miiii_f1_tasks_113_20000.svg", width: 100%),
-  caption: [Generalization levels of the tasks], )<generalization_levels>
+  caption: [Evolution of per task F1 scores.], )<generalization_levels_>

 = Related work